Police Employment Opportunities

 - Driver in two or more at fault collisions within the past three years

-- Conviction of a DUI within the past two years or any two DUI convictions
+- Conviction of a DUI within the past five years or any two DUI convictions

 - Three or more moving violations within the three years of application